-- When assisted dying is illegal, there will be people who end their lives alone, who may not be able to carry out the ending of their life properly, leading to increased suffering.
-Legalising assisted dying will prevent these horrible deaths, similar to how legalising abortion prevented the deaths from botched backstreet abortions (despite many people still objecting to abortion on moral or religious grounds).
+- When assisted dying is illegal, there will be people who try to end their lives alone and may not be able to carry it out properly, leading to increased suffering.
+Legalising assisted dying would prevent such deaths, similar to how legalising abortion prevented deaths from botched backstreet abortions (despite many people still objecting to abortion on moral or religious grounds).

 Arguments Against Euthanasia

 - Many argue that the legislation would “turn Doctors into executioners”.
 This is at odds with the principle of non-maleficence which means do no harm.
 However, this principle could also be used to argue for the other side – that Doctors are causing more harm by prolonging suffering.